instaloader/instaloader/README.rst

 This code is in no way affiliated with, authorized, maintained or endorsed by Instagram or any of its affiliates or subsidiaries.
 This is an independent and unofficial project.
 Use at your own risk.

+Instaloader is licensed under an MIT license.
+Refer to ``LICENSE`` file for more information.